longndt/unity-course/extras/common-scripts-library.md

 ### Script Integration

-1. Copy script vào Assets/Scripts folder
+1. Copy script to Assets/Scripts folder
 2. Attach to appropriate GameObject
-3. Configure public variables trong Inspector
+3. Configure public variables in Inspector
-4. Test functionality trong Play mode
+4. Test functionality in Play mode

 ### Customization Tips

-- Modify public variables để adjust behavior
+- Modify public variables to adjust behavior
-- Add Debug.Log statements để understand flow
+- Add Debug.Log statements to understand flow
-- Extend classes để add more features
+- Extend classes to add more features
-- Use inheritance để create variations
+- Use inheritance to create variations

 ### Best Practices